 - red streaks start to appear on the skin around the boil

-- there are a lot of boils or your child has boils regularly
+- there are a lot of boils or you have boils regularly

 A doctor might: